-Additional Home Care Standards
+Home Care Standards

-- If caregivers are transporting participants, they must be properly licensed and insured. - Family caregivers cannot be the spouse of the participant. - Family members who provide home care services must meet the same standards as caregivers who are unrelated to the participant. - If the participant is not able to administer their own medications, the medication must be administered by properly trained staff/under the supervision of trained staff or RN. - In licensed residential settings (AFC/HFA), the owner/managers of the facility qualify to supervise staff.
+- If caregivers are transporting participants, they must be properly licensed and insured. - Family caregivers cannot be the spouse of the participant. - Family members who provide home care services must meet the same standards as caregivers who are unrelated to the participant. - If the participant is not able to administer their own medications, the medication must be administered by properly trained staff/under the supervision of trained staff or RN. - If a participant requires a service/task that a caregiver does not know how to complete, the supervisory RN should train the caregiver to complete the task.
+If RN is not available, vendor should not take the case. - Vendors should not be recruiting participant family members to be workers.
+If a caregiver quits and no replacement is available, please let the SC know.
+If a family member expresses interest in being a paid caregiver, please let the SC know so the situation can be assessed.